-Net cash provided by operating activities was \$106.1 million for the nine months ended September 30, 2023, compared to \$142.8 million for the nine months ended September 30, 2022.
-Net cash provided by operating activities for the nine months ended September 30, 2023 decreased by \$36.8 million compared to the nine months ended September 30, 2022.
-Cash flows from operating activities were impacted by the continuation of more modest hiring activity in the Americas and softness internationally resulting from the ongoing uncertainty from the economic environment that began to impact hiring demand in late 2022.
-Additionally, cash flows from operating activities in 2023 were impacted by a \$9.2 million outflow due to working capital.
+Net cash provided by operating activities was \$106.1 million \$38.3 million for the nine three months ended September 30, 2023 March 31, 2024, compared to \$142.8 million \$38.6 million for the nine three months ended September 30, 2022 March 31, 2023.
+Net cash provided by operating activities for the nine three months ended September 30, 2023 March 31, 2024 decreased by \$36.8 million \$0.3 million compared to the nine three months ended September 30, 2022 March 31, 2023.
+Cash flows from operating activities were impacted by the continuation of more modest hiring activity in the Americas and softness internationally from our customers resulting from the ongoing uncertainty from the economic environment that began to impact hiring demand macroeconomic environment.
+This was offset in late 2022.
+Additionally, part by lower accounts receivable driven by increased cash flows collections from operating activities in 2023 were impacted by a \$9.2 million outflow due to working capital customers.